TimPaterson/SAM-C20-C21-DIVAS-library/README.md

 This library provides DIVAS hardware accleration for the `/` (divsion) and `%` (modulo) operators for integer types (int32_t, uint32_t, int64_t, uint64_t).
 All you need to do is link the library (archive, as GNU calls it) ahead of the standard math archive `libm`.
+It also provides access to the unsigned integer square root capability with the function `__sqrtu()`, which has a prototype in `include/divas.h`.

-This library does not use the DIVAS module for floating point operations because it stil wouldn't be as fast as my `ArmMathM0` library at https://github.com/TimPaterson/ArmMathM0.
+This library does not use the DIVAS module for floating point operations because it still wouldn't be as fast as my `ArmMathM0` library at https://github.com/TimPaterson/ArmMathM0.

 ### Usage